charts

 bazarr.enabled bool true Specifies whether Bazarr should be deployed or excluded in case an external Bazarr server is used.

-bazarr.ingress bool false Specifies whether Bazarr should be hosted using an Ingress.
+bazarr.ingress bool false Specifies whether the Bazarr service should be served publicly using an Ingress.

 flaresolverr.enabled bool true Specifies whether FlareSolverr should be deployed or excluded in case an external FlareSolverr server is used.